pelithne/k8s-short/workshop.md

 echo  $STORAGE_KEY
 ````

-Create a kubernetes secret to hold the storage account name and key
+Create a kubernetes secret to hold the storage account name and key.
+Like in the previous example, this secret will be used by the pod.

 ````
 kubectl create secret generic azure-secret --from-literal=azurestorageaccountname=<unique name for storage account> --from-literal=azurestorageaccountkey=$STORAGE_KEY
 ````

 Now you need to edit the manifest once again.
 You need to add two things, a ````volume```` definition and a ````volumeMount````

-For the volumeMount, change the following
+For the volumeMount, change the following:

 ````
       containers: